Possible molecular states from the $N\Delta$ interaction: Summary and discussion

 \section{Summary and discussion}

 Inspired by the experimental hint of the dibaryon $N\Delta(D_{21})$ at WASA-at-COSY, we study the possible molecular states from the $N\Delta$ interaction.
-Within the one-boson-exchange model, the interaction is constructed with the help of the effective Lagrangians, which coupling constants are determined by experiment and SU(3) symmetry.
-After inserting the potential to the qBSE, we search the bound states from the S-wave $N\Delta$ interaction.
+Within the one-boson-exchange model, the interaction is constructed with the help of the effective Lagrangians, whosw coupling constants are determined by experiment and SU(3) symmetry.
+After inserting the potential into the qBSE, we search for the bound states from the $S$-wave $N\Delta$ interaction.

-Three of four states considered in the current work, $D_{12}$, $D_{21}$, and $D_{22}$, are bound by the interaction and molecular states can be produced with reasonable parameters.
+Among four states considered in the current work, three bound states, $D_{12}$, $D_{21}$, and $D_{22}$, can be found in the range of the parameter $\alpha$ considered here.
 We also perform a crude calculation about the deuteron within the current theoretical frame for reference.
-The deuteron can be reproduced from the $NN$ interaction with a parameter a little smaller than the one for $D_{21}$ state.
+The deuteron can be reproduced from the $NN$ interaction with a parameter a little smaller than the one for $D_{21}$ state determined by the experimental mass.
 The results suggest that the $\pi$ exchange plays the most important role in producing these bound states.
 The $\rho$ exchange provides a marginal contribution to produce the $D_{12}$ state while the $\omega$ exchange will weaken the interaction.
 The binding of the $D_{21}$ state is deepest among the three states.
-With values of the parameter $\alpha$ for which the experimental value of the binding energy for $D_{21}$ state is obtained, the other two states are predicted with much small binding energy.
+With values of the parameter $\alpha$ for which the experimental value of the binding energy for $D_{21}$ state is obtained, the other two states are predicted with much smaller binding energy.

+Here, we would like to address the possible uncertainties in the current work.
+In our models, the spectator approximation and the replacement of $q^2$ by $-|q^2|$ in the propagator for the cross diagram will introduce model uncertainties.
+Such uncertainties will be absorbed by the parameter $\alpha$.
+Hence, $\alpha$ can vary a little.
+Besides, as discussed in the above section.
+The deuteron is reproduced at $\alpha=2.7$ which is smaller than the value of 3.2 suggested by the experimental mass of $N\Delta(D_{21})$ at WASA-at-COSY.
+With such a value, the binding energy of $D_{22}$ state becomes very small, and the $D_{12}$ even disappears.
+Considering the model uncertainties, these two states, and have very small binding energies, and may even not exist.